ANNYDEVV/ANNY-AI/README.md

 ## Getting Started

 1. **Buy $SHILL**:
-   Purchase $SHILL tokens on supported exchanges.
+   Purchase $SHILL tokens on supported exchanges or via the platform.

 2. **Participate in Governance**:
    Use your $SHILL tokens to vote on proposals and influence the AI’s trading parameters.